insight-platform/Savant/PREPARE_RELEASE.md

 make build-opencv
 ```

-Move the resulting files into `savant-data/opencv-packages/x86` and `savant-data/opencv-packages/aarch64` buckets on the S3 storage.
+Move the resulting files into `savant-data/opencv-packages` bucket on the S3 storage.

 ## Build and publish Savant release